Series of Articles

 The last relationship in the quad, the one most difficult to visualize, is the connection between the individual components and their grouped family dynamic.
 This relation indicates direction up or down through the model; Past, Present, Progress, and Future are both components and members of the Universe family.
 The same relationship occurs at the Element level; only it’s impossible to differentiate external from internal at that level of magnification.

-Under Morality, for example, we have the Elements Faith, Disbelief, Conscience, and Temptation.
+Under Altruism, for example, we have the Elements Faith, Disbelief, Conscience, and Temptation.
 Which is more External; which more Internal?
 Which is more or a State or more of a Process?
 Individually, they seem equally comprised of aspects of External, Internal, State, and Process.
 For example, Faith is IN something External, but DRIVEN by an Internal commitment.
 It is the State of "having Faith" but also the Process of "believing."

 When seen individually, an Element consists of all four External, Internal, State, and Process—which is why going down further would manifest an entirely new story.
 This reality is how serialized novels and episodic television works: stories within stories.